sahibpreetsingh12/cazton_phi-1.5/Readme.md

+## How to Replicate

+1. Data Creation (First step in our project was to scrape data from a website )

+    Run these files in particular order as mentioned below to get to `complete_data.csv` Training_scrappper.py --> consulting_scrapper.py-->selenium_scrapping.ipynb -->final-dataset_creation_phi.ipynb

+    The End product will be `complete_data.csv`

+2. After fetching data I have uploaded the data to kaggle so that i can use that data for finetuning phi-1.5B model using kaggle notebooks.
+    2.1 This is the notebook for finetuning the LLM - https://www.kaggle.com/code/sahib12/finetune-phi-1-5/notebook

+3. For inference we have used this notebook - https://www.kaggle.com/sahib12/inference-phi-1-5

+4. The finetuned model was uploaded to hugging face - https://huggingface.co/Sahibsingh12/phi-1-5-finetuned-cazton_complete

+5. For inference we hosted our LLM on HF spaces - https://huggingface.co/spaces/Sahibsingh12/cazton-phi

 ### Files

 1. training_scrapper.py - This script uses selenium to scrape data from cazton.com/     trainings and once we have got the data using gpt-3.5-turbo-instruct we have generated appropriate question-answer pair for the text.